Business Management

 Learning Outcomes:

-Upon completing this course, students are familiar with the tasks CRM managers have to accomplish to develop and (digitally) implement a market-based strategy.
-Students understand how to phrase customer management targets and to measure impact with operative market research.
+Upon completing this course, alumni are familiar with the tasks CRM managers have to accomplish to develop and (digitally) implement a market-based strategy.
+Alumni understand how to phrase customer management targets and to measure impact with operative market research.
 All participants are able to purposefully apply market research tools to learn about customer needs.
-This course helps students train and develop their holistic thinking and decision-making & problem-solving skills.
+This course helps alumni train and develop their holistic thinking and decision-making & problem-solving skills.

 Superior module: